 Staggering booking times, during busy times customers to wait outside at 2 metre intervals marked out with signage.
 They can be called in by an intercom system when space is available.

-Indoor seating is limited to tables of 6.
+Indoor an outdoor seating is limited to tables of 6.

 Staff to be trained on the importance of social distancing both in the workplace and outside of it.

 Management checks to ensure this is adhered to.

 If anyone becomes unwell with a new continuous cough or a high temperature in the workplace, they will be sent home and advised to follow the stay at home guidance.

 Staff must answer health check questions on arrival for work and will have their temperature checked.
 If a temperature of 38oC or above, they will be told to go home and self-isolate for 7 days.

 Line managers will maintain regular contact with staff members during this time.

 If advised that a member of staff or public has developed Covid-19 and were recently on our premises (including where a member of staff has visited other work place premises such as domestic premises), the management team of the workplace will contact the Public Health Authority to discuss the case, identify people who have been in contact with them and will take advice on any actions or precautions that should be taken.